What is atrial fibrillation?

 Diagnosis starts with a health history and physical exam.
 An internist or primary

-care healthcare provider will often makes the diagnosis.
+care healthcare provider will often make the diagnosis.
 You may be sent to a cardiologist

 for more assessment and treatment.